-[mass noun] Paint held in in aerosol can for spraying on to a surface.‘a can of luminous yellow spray paint’
+Paint that is contained in an aerosol can for the purpose of spraying onto a surface.‘a can of luminous yellow spray paint’

 - ‘On opposite walls hung two other large paintings combining tape, spray paint and scrawls or full splashes of brightly colored paint.’

 - ‘When I first met him, he was making paintings using spray paint.’